jfrog/project-examples/gradle-examples/README.md

 #### Important notes for using this example from a CI Server:

-* Use the "install" task to trigger the execution of the artifactoryPublish task.
-This  is different than running the build without a CI Server Plugin.
-Without it, you should use the artifactoryPublish task.
 * Make sure to have the "Project uses the Artifactory Gradle Plugin" check box in the CI Server UI as unchecked, so that the CI Server Plugin automatically applies the Gradle Artifactory Plugin to your build script.